 In addition to your premium, you’ll need to watch out for warranty fees.
-This comes in the form of a service fee to the contractor, ranging anywhere from $60 to $125.
+This comes in the form of a service fee to the contractor, ranging anywhere from $60 to $125 according to Consumer Reports.
 You will also be charged for any difference between what the warranty company covers for a repair or replacement and the total cost of the job.

 How Long Does A Warranty For My Home Last?